Own-Data-Privateer/hoardy-web/extension/README.md

 ## <span id="install-firefox"/>On Firefox, Tor Browser, LibreWolf, Fenix aka Firefox for Android, Fennec, Mull, etc

 - [![](https://oxij.org/asset/img/software/amo/get-the-addon-small.png) Install the extension from addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/pwebarc/).
-  Then, in a desktop browser, press "Extensions" toolbar button and pin "pWebArc".
+  Then, in a desktop browser, press `Extensions` toolbar button and pin `pWebArc`.
   (In mobile browsers there is are no customizable toolbars, unfortunately.)

 - Alternatively, download the latest `pWebArc-firefox-v*.xpi` from Releases, and then [follow "Install as an unsigned XPI" instructions below](#unsigned-xpi).